 How to stay well during self-isolation

-While the rest of the country is in lock down, it is even more important that those who need to self-isolate are able to stay at home and avoid all contact with others.
+While the rest of the country is in lockdown, it’s even more important that those who need to self-isolate are able to stay at home and avoid all contact with others.
 This is a challenge both physically and mentally.

 Dr Gemima Fitzgerald, a clinical psychologist chartered by the British Psychological Society, shares her top tips for how to stay well during self-isolation.